Another Trump on the ballot? Lara Trump eyes Senate seat - WTMJ

 Walker’s team tried to secure a meeting with Trump at his Mar-a-Lago club in Palm Beach, Florida, over the weekend while Walker was visiting the state for the Conservative Political Action Conference, where both men spoke.
 But the two men didn’t connect.

-Trump’s team has been “tapping the breaks a little bit” on rolling out endorsements as they work to develop a framework for choosing candidates, a spokesman said.
+Trump’s team has been “tapping the brakes a little bit” on rolling out endorsements as they work to develop a framework for choosing candidates, a spokesman said.

 Colvin reported from Washington.
 Associated Press writer Jonathan Lemire contributed to this report from New York.